Stobart (logistics company): Vehicle naming

-Eddie Stobart has a long tradition of giving its trucks female names.
+Eddie Stobart had a long tradition of giving its trucks female names.
 The first four owned by Eddie Stobart were named after model "Twiggy" and singers "Tammy" (Wynette), "Dolly" (Parton) and "Suzi" (Quatro).
 The practice has been expanded to cover other Stobart vehicles, including their sponsored sports cars and the Stobart Rail locomotive "Eddie the Engine".

 With the expansion of the fleet, names have become harder to choose, and the fleet now features "Tuula Karina" (Finnish), "Angharad" (Welsh), "Anstice" and "Saoirse Erin" (Irish, meaning 'Free Ireland').
-Currently the vehicles with the shortest and longest names are "Nia" and "Gladys Duchess of Overton", both on Scania R 420s.
+Currently the vehicles with the shortest and longest names are "Nia" and "Gladys Duchess of Overton", both on Scania R420s.

 There are some exceptions to the female naming convention (including Eddie the Engine).
 In 2005, in celebration of twenty years of Transformers, Stobart named a MAN tractor "Optimus Prime" and recently during the filming of a television series entitled Eddie Stobart: Trucks & Trailers a Volvo FH12 was christened "Valentino" after Valentino Rossi, the legendary Italian motorcycle racer, which caused a furore among spotters.

 The company has a static Volvo FH in the "Glasshouse" at their Crick depot which is named in honour of fusilier "Lee Rigby".

+After the acquisition by Culina Group, the naming of vehicles ceased.

-Paint job history
+Vehicle livery history

 The first truck bought by Eddie Stobart in 1960 was painted post office red and Brunswick Green, with yellow lettering.
 With subsequent vehicles the dark red was changed to a regular red, and the dark green was changed to a mixture of dark and bright green.
-The white remained the same.